-The Friends Fellow will assist the Friends with Board management, event organization, logistics and planning over the course of 2013-2014.
+The Friends Fellow will assist the Friends with Board management, event organization, logistics and planning over the course of one year.
 The Friends Fellow will gain an increased understanding of the policies and initiatives underway to advance the status of women in San Francisco.

 The Friends Fellow will have the opportunity to participate in Friends, Commission and Department events, as well as attend a variety of Community Partner events in the Bay Area relating to women’s issues.
 The Friends Fellow will also have mentoring or job shadowing opportunities with business and community leaders.

 - Learning the association management processes of the Friends.